Agriculture: Sector Results Profile

 An Engine for Sustainable Growth and Poverty Reduction

-The need for action in agriculture has been amplified by recurrent spikes in global food prices in recent years, climate variability, shrinking global stocks of key grains in exporting countries, underperformance of the Millennium Development Goals related to nutrition, and the associated risk of social and political tensions.
+More recently, the already urgent need for action in agriculture has been amplified by recurrent spikes in global food prices, increasingly variable climate, shrinking global stocks of key grains in exporting countries, underperformance of the Millennium Development Goals (MDGs) related to nutrition and the associated risk of social and political tensions.
 Yet investment returns in the sector can be high.
 Income gains in agriculture are no more costly to achieve than income gains in other sectors, and the associated growth originating from agriculture has been 2-4 times more effective at reducing poverty than growth originating from other sectors.

 The World Bank Group, in consultation with its clients, has committed to a significant expansion in support of agriculture.
-As of December 2012, the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA) loans, credits and grants to the agriculture sector have a commitment of $22.7 billion, through 303 projects in 92 countries.
+As of December 2013, the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA) loans, credits, and grants to the agriculture sector have a commitment of $16.8 billion, through 298 projects in 92 countries.
+Of these IDA commitments are $10.2 billion, through 208 projects in 65 countries.

 Since 2008, the Global Food Price Crisis Response Program (GFRP) alone reached 66 million people in 49 countries.
-In its broader regular agricultural program, the Bank has supported longer-term investments, such as in agricultural research and extension, and improved water management with measured progress on irrigated areas (supported about 3.6 million hectares with new or improved irrigation or drainage services in projects approved between 2002-11), and adoption of new technologies (2 million farmers adopted new technologies in 2002-11).
+In its broader regular agricultural program, the Bank has supported longer-term investments, such as in agricultural research and extension, and improved water management with measured progress on irrigated areas (supported about 4.1 million hectares with new or improved irrigation or drainage services in projects approved in 2004-2013), and adoption of new technologies (2.6 million farmers adopted new technologies in 2004-2013).
 All these investments contribute to increasing the resilience of the livelihoods of smallholder families.

 Some examples IDA-support projects include: